VoronDesign/VoronUsers/printer_mods/aTinyShellScript/CarbonFiberX/readme.md

 </p>

 ## Overview
 Everyone loves Carbon Fiber.
-It weighs 25% as much as your current X-Extrusion and it looks cool.
+It weighs ~25% as much as your current X-Extrusion and it looks cool.

 Pros:
+- Looks cool.
 - Probably gives your printer +5 Horsepower.

 Cons:
-- Doesn't really remove a large amount of weight.
-Input shaping was able to move from 6100mm/s^3 to 6900mm/s^3.
+- Carbon Fiber dust is really bad for your lungs
+- The amount of weight removed only gives ~10% faster Y accels.
+More weight savings may be needed for your goals.

 Go full weight weenie and replace your idler bolts/pins with carbon fiber too.
 Carbon fiber everywhere!